 02 of 05

 Touring Rio Secreto is a highlight of any trip to the Riviera Maya.
-You don a helmet complete with a headlamp and a guide takes you on a combination walk and swim to experience the wonders of Mexico's longest underground cave system in a natural, untouched state.
-The entire experience is unlike any other, and you'll soon find yourself hopelessly captivated by the subterranean chambers that you're passing through.
+Adventurous travelers simply don a helmet –– complete with headlamp –– and a guide takes them underground for a combination walk and swim tour.
+Such an excursion allows them to experience the wonders of Mexico's longest underground cave system, which remains in largely natural and untouched state.
+This subterranean adventure is unlike any other, and visitors to the underground soon find themselves hopelessly captivated by the beautiful chambers and passageways that they find themselves passing through.

 03 of 05

-While floating downstream in Sian Ka'an, a Biosphere Reserve and UNESCO World Heritage Site located in Mexico, you can't help but think about the Mayans who created these waterways centuries ago.
-You'll swim behind a boat toward the end of a day that includes kayaking among mangroves, motoring past dozing crocodiles, and photographing more than a dozen different species of birds.
-Other activities nearby include snorkeling a pristine reef and fly-fishing in local lagoons.
+While floating downstream in Sian Ka'an, a biosphere reserve and UNESCO World Heritage Site located in Mexico, you can't help but think about the Mayans who created these waterways centuries ago.
+This adventure provides travelers with the opportunity to kayak through lush mangrove trees, motor past dozing crocodiles, and photograph a seemingly endless list of bird species in their natural habitat.
+Other activities include snorkeling along a pristine reef and fly-fishing in hidden lagoons that are popular with local anglers.

 04 of 05